-If you're interested in becoming a career mentor, please register using this form.
+If you're interested in becoming a career mentor, please contact the CCE at firstname.lastname@example.org.

-If you are in a position to offer Earlham students a job or internship, please register as an Employer in our Symplicity job posting system and contact the Center for Career and Community Engagement to learn more about how we can work together.
+If you are in a position to offer Earlham students a job or internship, please register as an employer in our Handshake job posting system and contact the Center for Career and Community Engagement to learn more about how we can work together.

 In the Career Education Office, our goal is to prepare Earlham students for meaningful lives and careers.